HeartoLazor/dat_url_cleaner/README.md

 * Let's take myrient as an example, you go to the page with the links you want to generate a list, for example any of no-intro dumps.
 * Inspect the page (F12) and pick any row and copy all the table to a word processor, we will use sublime for this example.
-* Clean the html code, leaving only the table rows, which are lines enclosed by <td> something.
+* Clean the html code, leaving only the table rows, which are lines enclosed by `<td>`.
 You will end with something like this:
   ![step_1](https://github.com/HeartoLazor/dat_url_cleaner/blob/main/readme_images/url_generation_1.png)
 * Replace the left side of the url: `<tr><td class="link"><a href="` with the url to the file, for example: `https://awesome_site.com/files/Redump/Sony%20-%20PlayStation/`, you should end with something like this:
   ![step_2](https://github.com/HeartoLazor/dat_url_cleaner/blob/main/readme_images/url_generation_2.png)